1st February 2014

 Purple Heron, one of the resident birds in Sabah but a bit shy for the photos.
 I took this with Swarovski STX 65 + TLS APO + Nikon D3s hand held

-Many asked if the joint connection between the eyepiece and objective lens is secured enough?
+Many asked if the joint connection between the eyepiece and objective lens is secure enough?
 Once you connect both modules, you need to press the black button (pic below) on the eyepiece module in order to split the telescope.
-With the 95mm, after birding, I do split the scope and packed inside my Think Tank Airport Essentials backpack.
+With the 95mm, after birding, I split the scope and pack it inside my Think Tank Airport Essentials backpack.
 It is the smallest and my ideal birding backpack because it does fit the 95mm scope with 30-70x eyepiece, TLS APO, DCB II, Nikon V1 with FT1 and 10-30mm including the Swarovision 8x32 binocular and other bits.
 So far, I don't see any problem between the joint since using it nearly a year now.

 Flexibility in using one hand to focus and zoom

 Another method employed by Swarovski Optik is the ability to used one hand to focus your subject and zoomed on the eyepiece simultaneously.
 It takes a bit of learning to get used with it.
-But once you know the differences between the helical focusing and eyepiece ring, it is so easy and fast to get your subject in focus without having to adjust the desired magnification on the eyecup like the other brands and your eyes remained on the eyepiece all the time.
+But once you know the differences between the helical focusing and eyepiece ring, it is easy and fast to get your subject in focus without having to adjust the desired magnification on the eyecup like the other brands and your eyes remained on the eyepiece at all the time.